snehabanka/NLP-Assignment/README.md

 The project uses a dataset of paired customer queries and engineer responses.
 Each interaction is analyzed for both grammar and empathy.

 ## Results
-(Provide a summary of the findings, highlighting the effectiveness of different empathy analysis methods and the results of the grammar check.)

 ## Contributing
 Contributions to further enhance the analysis are welcome.
 Follow standard GitHub procedures to fork, clone, and pull request.